projectcalico/canal/k8s-install/README.md

 Requirements:
 - Make sure you configure canal.yaml with the endpoints of your etcd cluster.

-#### Without an etcd datastore (experimental)
+#### Without an etcd datastore

-`canal-etcdless.yaml`: Contains a Kubernetes DaemonSet to install canal on each Kubernetes master and node.
-This is an experimental mode which does not require access to an etcd cluster.
+`canal-kubernetes-datastore.yaml`: Contains a Kubernetes DaemonSet to install canal on each Kubernetes master and node.

 Requirements:
 - Make sure your controller manager has been started with `--cluster-cidr=10.244.0.0/16` and `--allocate-node-cidrs=true`.